List of hop varieties: Huell Melon

 Aroma hop variety featuring fruity honeydew melon and apricot aroma.
 Alpha acids 7–8%, beta acids 7–8%, cohumulone 25–30%, polyphenols 3%.
 Very high concentration of limonene.
 Bred at the Hop Research Center Hüll in Germany from a cross between Cascade and the Hüll male breeding line 2004/026/007 (94/045/001 × wild PM resistant male).
 One of the four Hüll “Special Flavor Hops” registered to the European Community Plant Variety Office in 2012.

 Mandarina Bavaria

 Aroma hop variety featuring fruity mandarin orange and citrus aroma.
 Alpha acids 7–10%, beta acids 4–7%, cohumulone 28–35%.
 Very high geraniol concentration.
 The most aroma-active compounds are myrcene and linalool.
 Bred in 2007 at the Hop Research Center Hüll in Germany from a cross between Cascade and the Hüll male breeding line 2004/026/007 (94/045/001 × wild PM resistant male).
 One of the four new Hüll “Special Flavor Hops” registered to the European Community Plant Variety Office in 2012.

 Opal

-A product of the Hop Research Center Hüll that exhibits excellent aroma characteristics combined with a respectable alpha acid level.
+A product of the Hop Research Center Hüll that exhibits aroma characteristics combined with a respectable alpha acid level.
 Exhibits a sweet spice, slightly peppery aroma and flavor combined with a light, clean citrus fruit aroma.